 My special interests include helping people with balance, dizziness, vertigo, headaches, TMJ and jaw pain.
 I have attended continuing education courses through USC, American Physical Therapy Association: Neurology Section, and the California Physical Therapy Association to expand my expertise for treatment of these conditions.
 No one should have to live with pain or discomfort, please allow me to help you live your best life!

-Katrina Camus, DPT
+Katrina Camus, PT, DPT

 Hello!
 My name is Katrina, but I mostly go by Kat.
 I have always had a love for medicine and sports, and dreamed of becoming a sports physician.
 It was during my experiences as a Health and Human sciences major in Loyola Marymount University that I discovered my future in physical therapy.
 I continued my education in California State University, Long Beach where I received my doctoral degree in physical therapy.
 Thereafter, I continue to be a lifelong student to the development of exercise medicine and the discovery of the human body.

 Being a collaborative partner of a patient’s journey in rehabilitation, and helping them return to their own passions forms the driving force for my career.
 In my clinical affiliation in hospital rehabilitation with individuals with spinal cord injuries or strokes, as well as practicing in out-patient sports orthopedic clinic working with non-athletes and elite athletes on their injuries and post surgical care, I am fascinated by how physical therapy can help improve the human experience in each and every stage of one’s recovery.